God punched me in the face when I was 16.

-I can still look in the mirror and see the damage it caused to my tooth.
+I can still look in the mirror and see the chip in my tooth.
 But really, I don’t mind at all.
 I’m actually really glad that He did.

 But when adolescence hit, I forgot about faith and tried to find satisfaction without God.
 I felt a deep need to be accepted by my peers so I began to compromise the morals I’d been taught at home.

 I got involved with friends who had a negative influence on me.
-It didn’t take long for me to start drinking, getting physical with my girlfriend and smoking a lot of pot.
+It didn’t take long for me to start drinking, get physical with my girlfriend and begin smoking a lot of pot.
 I wasn’t just out skateboarding like I told my parents.

 A short time later I was in the van going to a movie with my dad.
-There was this thick, dead silence.
+There was a thick, dead silence.
 My dad knew I was rebelling against everything our family stood for.
-He clearly wasn’t pleased.
-And I knew I was driving my mother crazy with worry.
+He clearly wasn’t pleased ad I knew I was driving my mother crazy with worry.

 It was the special way my dad had of telling us kids that he loved us.
 But I totally wasn’t expecting him to say that when I was busy deceiving my family.
 Experiencing my father’s unconditional love helped keep my heart from getting too calloused.

 This continued for about ten months until my brother came home from college.
 I was on the phone with my friend planning our next time to smoke up, but then I heard my brother yell across the house: “Michael is smoking pot!”
 I knew he’d been listening on the other phone.

 I’d been ratted out, so I stormed off fuming, smoking a cigarette as I strutted through the park next to our house.
 My mom was watching through the window.
 That evening my dad came home and grounded me from my friends for a month.

 We all went outside to the walkway between two houses.
 I put up my fists, ready for the fight.
 Wack!
 He walloped me right in the tooth.
 I’d never been in a real fight in my life.
 I knew I was no match for this guy, so I turned away and stormed back home.

 A Wake-up Call

 I like to think it was God who punched me in the face that day.
 God knew I needed a wake-up call to question whether those friends were really good for me.
 I needed to realize they couldn’t give me the acceptance I was looking for.

-Eventually God worked his way into my heart, freeing me from the insecurities that drove me to go along with the crowd.
+Eventually God worked His way into my heart, freeing me from the insecurities that drove me to go along with the crowd.
 I started to believe that God really did have wonderful plans for my life, and I discovered a sense of purpose helping out with music at my church.